 One thing that ruins wings is soggy skin.
 The wings need to be cooked long enough that most of the fat gets rendered out of the skin, but not so long that they dry out.
 Most restaurants fry their wings, but you can get perfectly crispy, restaurant-style wings from the oven if you know a few secrets.

 Surprisingly, one of the secrets to crispy baked wings is to parboil them first.
 Normally, I wouldn’t suggest boiling chicken except for soup, but with this recipe, parboiling helps remove some of the fat you don’t want.
-These wing segments were huge!
-I got them at my local Smith’s store, one of my go-to grocery stores because of their weekly sales.

 Place the wing segments in boiling salted water, then heat until the water returns to a boil.
 Continue boiling for about 8 minutes.
 While your wings are parboiling, preheat the oven to 450 degrees.
 Line a large baking sheet with foil and spray it with cooking spray.